 Your credit score is composed of multiple different factors – not just whether you make your payments on time.
-In fact, one of the biggest impacts on your credit file is utilisation, which is essentially how much of your available credit do you use?
+In fact, one of the biggest impacts on your credit file is utilisation, which is essentially how much of your available credit you use.

 It is not recommended to open any new cards in an effort to improve your credit, as you may be subject to a hard credit check, and rejections will affect your credit file in a negative way.

 A further misconception by those of us who pay off credit cards is that paying the minimum payment each month, by the due date, is sufficient enough to maintain a good credit score.
 Actually, by paying your total due balance each month is the proven method to being the best way to improve your score.

 Understandably, some of us do have a higher utilisation rate, and it isn’t always possible to keep your balance below the recommended 30% threshold.
 In this scenario, making more than one payment to your credit card or loan each month can improve your credit history, as it shows a willingness to reduce the balance.

 In actuality, one thing that reference agencies will look at is how long you’ve held an individual credit agreement for.
-Loyalty really does pay off, so if you can help it, it’s worth staying with the same provider(s) you’re already with rather than balance transferring or consolidating your loans.
+Loyalty really does pay off, so if you can, it’s worth staying with the same provider(s) you’re already with, rather than balance transferring or switching away and closing your account.

-Request for good-will removals from creditors – defaults show negatively on your credit history, so take a shot and ask the lender to remove it.
+- Request a good-will removal from your creditors – defaults obviously show negatively on your credit history, so take a shot and ask the lender to remove it.
 It isn’t guaranteed, but if you plead your case, for instance, your tenure loyalty to the company, they might honour it and it’ll massively improve your rating.

 - Clear those small balances as soon as you can.